Isaias Afwerki: Economics

 In 2009, Isaias advocated for the development of indigenous political and economic institutions and a strategy that suited Eritrea's internal conditions and available resources.
-The key elements were to include ambitious infrastructure development campaigns both in terms of power, transport, and telecommunications, as well as with basic healthcare and educational facilities.
+The key elements were to include ambitious infrastructure development campaigns in terms of power, transport, and telecommunications, as well as with basic healthcare and educational facilities.

 According to the World Bank, Eritrea's recent growth has been associated with the agricultural (one-third of the economy and 20 percent of gross domestic product (GDP)) and mining sectors (20 percent).
-Real GDP grew by 12 percent in 2018, but fell 2.7 percent from 2015 to 2018.
-Deflation existed from 2016 to 2018 due to a currency change, and continued in 2018 after economic and trade ties with Ethiopia were reestablished.
+Real GDP grew by 12 percent in 2018 but fell 2.7 percent from 2015 to 2018.
+Deflation existed from 2016 to 2018 due to a currency change and continued in 2018 after economic and trade ties with Ethiopia were reestablished.